afni/apmulti_scripts/apmulti_root/apmulti_demo/README.txt

+    **  please see README_process.txt for running the analysis      **
+    **  please post comments or question to the AFNI message board  **

-This is a sample set of processing scripts to analyze multi-echo data in various ways.
+This is a sample set of processing scripts to analyze multi-echo resting state data in various ways.
 The analysis has basic processing steps:

    1. FreeSurfer   : for ROIs and possibly surface mapping
                       - for surface analysis (in one afni_proc.py example)